 for the degree of Professional Doctorate in the Faculty of Humanities.

 This research was designed to explore the experience and understanding of counsellors’ and psychotherapists’ engagement with metaphors in the therapeutic process.
 The aim is to reflect on the experience of therapists involved in therapeutic metaphors from differing perspectives.
 It appears that the use of metaphor in therapy is pervasive and offers an opportunity for therapeutic change.
-The consideration of the construction of metaphors and their mutual development may be useful for therapists to consider.
-This research highlights the need for more investigation with regard to client perspectives, the environmental impacts on metaphors in therapy and who the therapist and client stand for metaphorically for each other.
 [NB.
 Includes plenty of references to David Grove's work]

 Publications that make use of David Grove's ideas

-Academic and professional publications and research - continued
+2. Academic and professional publications and research –Authors M-Z

 (2007).
 Book Review: Metaphors in Mind: Transformation Through Symbolic Modelling, by James Lawley and Penny Tompkins, Metaphor and Symbol